-In this section the performance of the proposed algorithms is evaluated through a series of simulations on standard problems on both synthetic data and standard datasets from LIBSVM dataset \cite{chang2011libsvm}.
-All the algorithms are implemented in the Julia programming language and are available online.\footnote{ \url{https://github.com/pylat/adaptive-proximal-algorithms-bilevel-optimization}. } All the ``explicit'' algorithms listed in \cref{table:comparisons} are used whenever applicable.
-An overview of each one of them is provided in the following subsection.
+In this section the performance of the proposed algorithms is evaluated through a series of simulations on standard problems on both synthetic data and standard datasets from the LIBSVM dataset \cite{chang2011libsvm}.
+All the algorithms are implemented in the Julia programming language and are available online.\footnote{ \url{https://github.com/pylat/adaptive-bilevel-optimization} } An overview of the algorithms included in the simulations is provided in the following subsection.

 In accounting for the difference in iteration complexity among the methods, the simulations report the progress against the number of calls to \(\nabla\f_2\), since in all problems \(\nabla\f_1\) and proximal operations have negligible cost.
-As explained in \cref{sec:solodov}, this criterion favors the method \solodov{}, as it disconsiders the cost of the backtrackings which involve function evaluations.
-On the contrary, all the backtracking steps included in \refadabim* are fully accounted for in the comparisons.
+As explained in \cref{sec:solodov}, this criterion favors the method \solodov{}, as it ignores the cost of the backtracks which involve function evaluations.
+On the contrary, all the backtracking steps included in \refadabim*, which involve gradient evaluations, are fully accounted for in the comparisons.